SpeciesFileGroup/taxonworks_doc/README.md

 ```
 npm run docs:build
 ```

+Docs are built using [VuePress](https://vuepress.vuejs.org/) and served on Github pages.

 _Tired of reading all this stuff?
 Can't find what you are looking for?
 Talk to a human, [![Gitter][1]][2]_.